jakub100ful/Immersify/README.md

 # Usage

+1. Depending on your operating system, enter one of the following commands to activate the virtual environment.

+**On Windows:**
+`env\Scripts\activate`

+**On Unix or MacOS:**
+`source env/bin/activate`

+2. Start the application using `flask run`.

-To use Immersify, paste `127.0.0.1:5000` in your preferred browser's address bar.
+3. Paste `127.0.0.1:5000` in your preferred browser's address bar.

+**NOTE: Immersify has only been tested on Google Chrome 91.0.4472.77**

 You will be shown a library of available videos.
+Click on the image of a desired video to display the video player.
+During the first playback, emotional subtitles will be generated as `vidID_emotive_subtitles.vtt` and stored in `static/videos/vidID`.
+You can edit this file to change the classified emotions.
+Make sure that the **id** of the HTML tag is either `happy`, `sad`,`fear`,`anger` or `surprise`.

 ## Adding Videos